 Tub Swap

-Updating the outdated 1990s jetted “spa” tub was a necessity.
+Updating the outdated 1990s jetted jacuzzi “spa” tub was a necessity.
 The clients smartly chose to go simultaneously back into the past and style for the future with an inexpensive freestanding soaker tub.
+This was a great choice for three reasons.

 First, it makes sense from a superfuturistic 1930s design standpoint.
 This is exactly the kind of tub alcove that folks would have lost their minds over 80 years ago.
 Unlike the unmistakably dated jetted jacuzzi tub it replaced, this design will stand a much better chance of standing the test of time.
-An open freestanding tub also literally opens up the space visually to help with a bright bathroom renovation plan.
+An open freestanding tub also literally opens up the space visually to help with a spa bathroom renovation plan.

 Second, an acrylic freestanding tub is a super thrifty and fantastically flexible design solution.
 Although solidly built, the tub is still basically just a $700 piece of solid acrylic fiberglass plastic.
 And its freestanding design sits right on top of the floor tile with just a 2-in hole to accommodate the centered drain.
 So it can be replaced with a different standard-sized freestanding tub anytime in the future with no need for future tile repair.